tkim92/DataSceince-Topics/README.md

-# This is where I am uploading my school project and personal projects/work related to Machine Learning, Data Analysis, and Data Science!
+# This is where I upload my school projects and personal projects/work related to Machine Learning, Data Analysis, and Data Science!